binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

                 Environment.NewLine +
                 "\"" + encodedUserInput_with6HtmlEntitiesNotEscaped + "\"" +
                 Environment.NewLine +
-                "The same input after decoding and re-escaping on the server side was the following:" + Environment.NewLine +
+                "The same input after decoding and re-escaping on the server side was " + "the following:" +
+                Environment.NewLine +
                 "\"" + _encodedUserInput_thatsMaxDecodedLength + "\"";
              string sanitised;